ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/field-manager/field-manager-settings.md

 **Control Panel Location: `Developer > Fields > Field Groups > New/Edit Field Group`**

 This section allows you to create and edit field groups.
-Field Groups are collections of fields which can then be related to one or more [Channels](control-panel/channels.md#fields-tab).
+Field Groups are collections of fields which can then be related to one or more [Channels](control-panel/channels.md#fields-tab) as well as used in [Fluid fields](fieldtypes/fluid.md).

+The field group details and assigned fields can be edited by clicking pencil icon next to field group name.

+Clicking on the group name will show the list of fields assigned to this group.

+Fields groups have following properties:

+- **Name** -- Name of field group displayed in Control Panel
+- **Short Name** -- The short name of field group, used in Fluid fields when looping through the group's fields
+- **Description** -- Description of field group
+- **Fields** -- The fields can be reordered by drag and drop, and the fields order will be respected on [Entry Publish page](control-panel/create.md) (unless [Publish Layouts](control-panel/channels.md#publish-layouts) are used) as well as in [Fluid field custom field groups](fieldtypes/fluid.md#custom-field-groups).